 A production designer and an experience director start an exhibition project together.
 Both of their backgrounds are in studio art.
-But in order to eat in 2020, your job title has to be designer.
+But in order to eat in 2020, your job title has to be some slant of 'designer.'

 In ‘moldable, injectable, extrudable, vacuum-able’, the two have staged the uncanny qualities of light-catching synthetics, as an interface to invite curiosity into the tools and devices that aid our daily performances.
 Vasquez’s ‘Trigger Relief for prosumers’ and Xi’s ‘Fleeting Antidote’ are engaged in Socratic dialogue.